latkoski/simple-youtube/README.md

 # Simple Youtube clone

-Simple react application that fetches the first 5 results and renders a player for the first one.
+Simple React application that fetches the first 5 youtube search results and renders a player for the first one.

 # What I Learned